- What's On

 The money available each year can vary depending on how financial markets are performing, and is finite.
 Therefore a greater volume of applicants, or poorly performing financial markets, can result in participants receiving a different amount than the previous year.
 We prioritise households with an income of below £30,000, and would therefore suggest if you have a household income above this amount that you also investigate the other bursaries recommended below.

-NB: We do allow participants to apply to both the Music and Dance Scheme and David Goldman Bursary, however we will expect any money left over in an MDS bursary to be used to pay Youth Ensemble fees prior to granting further funds from David Goldman.
+NB: We do allow participants to apply to both the Music and Dance Scheme and David Goldman Bursary, however we expect students to use money from their MDS bursary to pay Youth Ensemble fees, and can only grant further funds from David Goldman in exceptional circumstances.

 Awards for Young Musicians